 The following are fine to use during pregnancy (with the exception of Motherwort) and breastfeeding.
 1-3 doses daily.

 - Oat Straw/Milky Oat Tops - This demulcent herb gently, but powerfully, nourishes the nervous system.
 Excellent for morning or evening use.
 Incredibly mild flavor (similar to oats themselves) able to be blended with just about everything.
+If you're looking specifically for the calming aspect, you need milky oats - Avena sativa tinctured while in their milky oat stage.

 - Chamomile - Great for tension and stress, particularly when it affects the digestive system.
 Great as a before-bed tea (note that steeping it over about 5 minutes will be strong, but it will have a stronger diuretic effect).
 Great blended with other herbs.
+Can also be infused into an oil for a relaxing muscle rub.

 - Catnip - Makes a great mild-tasting tea with a very gentle relaxing effect particularly for abdominal and digestive tension (very useful for kids).
 Great blended with other herbs to enhance the relaxing effects.